Fridge: Frosty the Snowman

 - That seems likely, as that's how Crystal and the snow parson who married them were created.

 - Fridge Horror: When Karen and Frosty are locked in the greenhouse, Frosty melts and we cut away to have a look at Santa Claus during that time.
-But it takes a while to realize how truly traumatizing it would be for Karen to watch a walking, talking sentient snowman melt before her very eyes.
+But it takes a while to realize how truly traumatizing it would be for Karen to watch a freaking sentient snowman melt before her very eyes.

 - Fridge Brilliance: The narrator mentions that Santa can speak rabbit.
-Keep in mind that Frosty the Snowman takes place in the same universe as other Rankin Bass specials like Santa Clause Is Coming To Town and Rudolph the Red-Nosed Reindeer.
+Keep in mind that Frosty the Snowman takes place in the same universe as other Rankin Bass specials like Santa Claus Is Coming To Town and Rudolph the Red-Nosed Reindeer.
 In the former, Santa had forest animal mentors growing up.
 That's how he knows how to speak rabbit.